sbhavani/ehr-wallet/SECURITY.md

 ## Security Acknowledgments

-We would like to thank the following individuals who have helped improve the security of Health Wallet through responsible disclosures:
+We would like to thank the following individuals who have helped improve the security of EHR Wallet through responsible disclosures:

 - List will be updated as contributions are received